Clinical question

 Outcome 1: PI occurrence

-In a Delphi survey2 that developed a core outcomes et for PI prevention trials, the outcome of PI occurrence was rated as being of critical importance (score of 7-9).
+In a Delphi survey (Lechner, Coleman et al. 2022) that developed a core outcomes et for PI prevention trials, the outcome of PI occurrence was rated as being of critical importance (score of 7-9).

 Certainty of the evidence was very low.
 The evidence was downgraded once for risk of bias.
 There was a high or uncertain risk across all domains in the four studies included in the meta-analysis.
-Certainty was also downgraded once for imprecision.3 Certainty was downgraded once for indirectness due to concerns about the duration of the intervention.
+Certainty was also downgraded once for imprecision (Langer, Wan et al. 2024).
+Certainty was downgraded once for indirectness due to concerns about the duration of the intervention.
 In the included studies the nutrition intervention was delivered for only two weeks, with follow-up at 6 months in one of the studies.

 5. Values: